 Whether you regularly use a period calculator or you just intrinsically know when you're due on, for many, a late period can trigger thoughts of potential pregnancy.
-But a late period doesn’t necessarily mean that you’re pregnant.
+But it doesn’t necessarily mean that you’re pregnant.

-Everyone’s cycle is different.
+Everyone’s cycle is different, but how late can a period be?
 Healthy cycles can range in length from 21 to 35 days, and how long a cycle lasts can vary from cycle to cycle.
 Unless you have irregular cycles due to a medical condition, you probably have at least a rough idea of when to expect your next period.

 A period is considered late if it hasn’t started within seven days of when you expect it.
 Most pregnancy tests will be able to give you accurate results by the time your period is late.
 If you get a negative pregnancy test after missing a period, and your period is more than a week late, you may want to see your health care provider to figure out what’s going on.

 If you get a negative pregnancy test result, still haven’t gotten your period, and start to experience early pregnancy symptoms, consider taking another test.
 Sometimes, home pregnancy tests can give a false-negative result if it’s taken too early in the pregnancy to detect human chorionic gonadotropin (hCG) in your urine.
 In these cases, it can take a bit longer to know you’re pregnant after a late period.
 The earliest hCG detection can be done with an hCG serum test performed by a doctor as early as 8 to 10 days after ovulation.

 Whether you’re busy or just have a lot on your mind, it’s easy to forget when you should expect your period to start.
 But if you’re not sure when to expect your period, it’s hard to know if it’s late.